Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/RequestResolver"

-Re-exports all named exports from the "effect/RequestResolver" module as "RequestResolver".
+Re-exports all named exports from the "effect/RequestResolver" module as `RequestResolver`.

 **Signature**